They witnessed Charlie Kirk’s assassination. Now students reckon with the grief

 “I just kind of felt the need to come here, to be with everyone, either to comfort or to be comforted, just to kind of surround myself with those that are also mourning,” Vera said.

-One woman knelt, sobbing inconsolably.
+One woman knelt, sobbing.
 Others stood quietly or spoke softly with friends.
-On the outer perimeter of the campus, trees were wrapped in red ribbons.
+On the campus' perimeter, trees were wrapped in red ribbons.

 A handful of cars remained stranded in parking lots by students who left behind keys while fleeing the shooting.
 One student pleaded with an officer to let him retrieve his bike from beyond the police tape and cracked a smile as the officer let him through.
 The university said people can pick up their belongings early next week.